How Mark Cavendish became a Tour de France legend – according to rivals and teammates

 “For me it’s actually a typical Cav story,” says Morkov.
 “Because even though there is so much pressure, he always searches for something deeper than just winning the races.”

 Fundamentally, you have to be clinically insane to be a sprinter.
 Humans should have no desire to ride a bike at 50mph, shoulder to shoulder with other maniacs while wearing lycra.
 But elite sprinters are wired differently.
-Cavendish competes with his emotions on the edge because it is on the sharp edges of cycling that he has built his career, where success is measured by milliseconds.
+Cavendish competes with his emotions on the edge perhaps because it is the only way to compete on the sharp edges of cycling, where success is measured by milliseconds.

 To thrive and to win, Cavendish needs to be at his most intense; he needs to walk into a room and demand everything from everyone, including himself.
 And the only way to get himself there is to feel pressure, like flames on the skin.